-We provide FiCycle teachers with access to a Dropbox folder which contains a complete set of course materials.
+We provide FiCycle teachers with access to our course website which contains a complete set of course materials.
 The course materials are divided into units.
-For each unit there is a folder that contains the following materials:
+For each unit there are the following materials:

-- 1. Outline: Provides a scope and sequence, essential questions and common core state standards for the unit - Location: Unit Folder - 2.
-Student Workbook: Explains the material for each unit, with examples and problems suitable for students - Location: Unit Folder - 3.
-Topic Quiz: Questions assess essential knowledge for each topic - Location: Quizzes Folder within the Unit Folder - 4.
-Math Sheet: Worksheets that remediate and asses the math component of each unit - Location: Math Sheet Folder within the Unit Folder - 5.
-Spreadsheet Work Sheets: Explains how to use the relevant spreadsheet tools for each unit - Location: Spreadsheet Materials Folder, within the Unit Folder - 6.
-Additional Instructional Materials: Additional practice questions for difficult topics, games and activities for the classroom - Location: Instructional Materials Folder, within the Unit Folder - 7.
-Project: An end of unit take home project that requires analysis of a realistic financial scenario - Location: Project Folder, within the Unit Folder
+- 1. Outline: Provides a scope and sequence, essential questions and common core state standards for the unit - 2.
+Student Workbook: Explains the material for each unit, with examples and problems suitable for students - 3.
+Topic Quiz: Questions assess essential knowledge for each topic - 4.
+Math Sheet: Worksheets that remediate and asses the math component of each unit - 5.
+Spreadsheet Work Sheets: Explains how to use the relevant spreadsheet tools for each unit - 6.
+Additional Instructional Materials: Additional practice questions for difficult topics, games and activities for the classroom - 7.
+Project: An end of unit take home project that requires analysis of a realistic financial scenario